MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 #### Newfoundland and Labrador

-- The Newfoundland Basic Personal amount increases by the index factor and is updated to \$11,188 (formerly \$11,067).
+- The Newfoundland and Labrador Basic Personal amount increases by the index factor and is updated to \$11,188 (formerly \$11,067).

 - The spouse or common-law partner amount increases by the index factor and is revised to \$11,188 (formerly \$11,067), if the original amount wasn't zero.